YurikoU/News_app/README.md

 3) To go back to the news search page, simply click the "Back to article list."

 # Caution
 It is highly recommended to use this application with the stable and powerful internet as this application will search the real news on the internet.
-Otherwise, it may seem to show a blank page or take time to load, even if you click the "View this article" button on the news search page.
+Otherwise, it may seem to show a blank page or take time to load the news detail page, even if you click the "View this article" button on the news search page.

 # References
 ### API